-(Global Settings – Reading Settings)
+(Global Settings – Reading Settings Screen)

-(Global Settings – Discussion Settings Section)
+(Global Settings – Discussion Settings)

-Permalinks allow you to publish posts with SEO-friendly URLs …
+Your Permalink settings allow you to publish posts with SEO-friendly URLs …

-WordPress Security Plugins – Blog Defender
+Security Plugins – Blog Defender

 WordPress SEO Plugins – Yoast SEO

-(WordPress Plugin – Yoast SEO)
+(WP SEO Plugin – Yoast SEO)

-WordPress Social Plugins
+Social Sharing Plugins